AhmadHakami/Machine-Learning-DevOps-Engineer-Nanodegree/Notes/1. Clean Code Principles/3. Production Ready Code/README.md

 - Provide any useful information
   Bad example:  `Failed to read location data`
   Good example: `Failed to read location data: store_id 8324971`

+## Model Drift

+### Understanding and Mitigating Model Drift

+Over time, deployed machine learning models may encounter variations in input data that can erode their performance.
+This phenomenon, known as model drift, necessitates periodic evaluation and updating of the model to maintain its relevance and accuracy.
+Addressing model drift typically involves:

+- Identifying and integrating new predictive features
+- Fine-tuning hyperparameters
+- Potentially developing a completely new modeling approach

+Staying ahead of model drift is vital for ensuring that models continue to deliver value and accurate predictions.

+## Automated Retraining vs. Non-Automated Retraining

+### Automated Retraining
+Automated retraining is ideal for models requiring frequent updates with minimal changes, such as a fraud detection model.
+This process ensures the model stays current with continuous data flow without significant manual intervention.

+### Non-Automated Retraining
+In contrast, non-automated retraining is preferred for models necessitating substantial modifications, including new features or architectures.
+This approach, suited for less frequent updates like those in a search engine ranking model, involves manual adjustments to ensure quality and relevance with substantial changes.

+Efficient retraining strategies depend on the model's update frequency and the nature of changes required.
+Each method has its place, with automated retraining catering to regular, minor updates, and non-automated retraining accommodating more significant, less frequent overhauls.

 ## Additional Reading Material